The mechanics of anisotropic active plates with applications to cell alignment on curved substrates

 In general, depending on the scaling of the in-plane displacements \(u_\alpha^{(0)}\), different plate models can be derived.
 Under the present scaling assumptions from Eq.~\eqref{eq:scalings}, we have \(u_\alpha^{(0)} = \mathcal{O}(\xi^2/L)\), effectively rendering all terms on the right-hand side of Eq.~\eqref{eq:displacemnt_Kirch} of the same order.
 We remark that the kinematic relations of Eq.~\eqref{eq:displacemnt_Kirch} are equivalent to those derived in \citep{dervaux2009morphogenesis}.
 However, as will become clear, in the following the presence of anisotropy and $Z$-dependent activity will significantly affect $u_1^{(0)}$, $u_2^{(0)}$, and $\xi$, leading to marked differences in the model compared to others.

 The last condition about transverse stresses, which is \((\mathbb{T}\,\mathbf{e}_3)_3 = 0\), allows the computation of the unknown Lagrange multiplier \(p\):

-This expression can be simplified further by making the following observations: \begin{itemize} \item The displacement fields computed in Eq.~\eqref{eq:displacemnt_Kirch} from the Kirchhoff hypothesis allow us to conclude that, at leading order,
+This expression can be simplified further by making the following observations: \begin{itemize} \item The displacement fields computed in Eq.~\eqref{eq:displacemnt_Kirch} from the membrane assumption allow us to conclude that, at leading order,

 \item As noted previously, the planar assumption on \(\mathbb{M}\) implies that the anisotropic component of the Cauchy stress is proportional to

 which, after multiplication by \((I_4 - 1)\), results in a term which is at least of order \(\xi^4/L^4\).
 Therefore, this term is negligible compared to the isotropic one. \end{itemize} Thus, exploiting the identity \(\mathbb{C}_{\rm e} = 2\mathbb{E}_{\rm e} + \mathbb{I}\), where \(\mathbb{E}_{\rm e}\) is the elastic Green-Lagrange deformation tensor defined in Eq.~\eqref{eq:GreenLagrange_def}, the pressure may be approximated as: